FranXenoz/FranXenoz/README.md

 - 👋 Hi, I’m @FranXenoz
-- 👀 I’m interested in AI/ML, algorithms, cybersecurity, finance, physics and learning
+- 👀 I’m interested in AI/ML, algorithms, finance, physics and learning
 - 🌱 I’m currently learning computational engineering, currently involves basic programming in C and Python
 - 💞️ I’m looking to collaborate on something in the future
 - 📫 How to reach me ...